Adroiti/docs-for-code-review-tools/RuboCop/Rails-SkipsModelValidations.md

 ## Description

-This cop checks for the use of methods which skip model validation.
+This rule checks for the use of methods which skip model validation.

-### Example
+## Examples

 ```ruby
 # bad